udexon/Webpp/W+008_Conventional_Web_Limitations.md

 equipped with payment systems provided by a third party.
 - b.
 Social media accounts, to promote and interact with customers.

 2. Smaller retail businesses may not have (1a), but a "store front" in an E commerce website such as Amazon or Alibaba.
 They will also use social media to promote and interact with customers.

+3. Everyone is subject to competition.
+However, cost and fame are two mutually inverse properties, that have not been fairly utilized by conventional web and apps, where Duniix Recommendation Reward Token (DRRT) provides a unique groundbreaking solution!